Quantum computing: Unitary operators

 In summary, quantum computation can be described as a network of quantum logic gates and measurements.
 However, any measurement can be deferred to the end of quantum computation, though this deferment may come at a computational cost, so most quantum circuits depict a network consisting only of quantum logic gates and no measurements.

 Quantum parallelism

-Quantum parallelism is the heuristic that quantum computers can be thought of as evaluating a function for multiple input values simultaneously.
+Quantum parallelism is a heuristic that quantum computers can be thought of as evaluating a function for multiple input values simultaneously.
 This can be achieved by preparing a quantum system in a superposition of input states and applying a unitary transformation that encodes the function to be evaluated.
 The resulting state encodes the function's output values for all input values in the superposition, enabling the simultaneous computation of multiple outputs.
-This property is key to the speedup of many quantum algorithms.
-However, "parallelism" in this sense is insufficient to speed up a computation, because the measurement at the end of the computation gives only one value.
+This property is key to the acceleration of many quantum algorithms.
+However, parallelism in this sense is insufficient to speed up a computation, because the measurement at the end of the computation gives only one value.
 To be useful, a quantum algorithm must also incorporate some other conceptual ingredient.

 Quantum programming

-There are multiple models of computation for quantum computing, distinguished by the basic elements in which the computation is decomposed.
+Various models of computation are used for quantum computing, distinguished by the basic elements in which the computation is decomposed.